Hulvdan/UnityPrototype4/Docs/Feature Design Docs/questioning_overheads.md

 }
 ```

-Questions:

-1) Is it a problem that there's an immediate end-to-end call happening from the Human's behaviour down to the MapRenderer?
+Is it a problem that there's an immediate end-to-end call happening from the Human's behaviour down to the MapRenderer?

-   I mean, is it bad that `HumanProcessingBehaviour.OnExit()` calls `Map.OnHumanFinishedProcessing()` that goes through a list of function-pointers in the `onHumanFinishedProcessing` observer that calls `MapRenderer.OnHumanFinishedProcessing()`?
+I mean, is it bad that `HumanProcessingBehaviour.OnExit()` calls `Map.OnHumanFinishedProcessing()` that goes through a
+list of function-pointers in the `onHumanFinishedProcessing` observer that
+calls `MapRenderer.OnHumanFinishedProcessing()`?

 Hulvdan assumes that there could be huge overheads:

-   If there is a lot of things that get cached during the calls to the MapRenderer, could the processor just drop the Map's cache of the `for` loop and make the program 100x slower?
+If there is a lot of things that get cached during the calls to the MapRenderer, could the processor just drop the Map's
+cache of the `for` loop and make the program 100x slower?

-   Do people just use the queues for that reason? 🤔 I imagine it requiring some memory for queues pre-allocation, but not for the operation, which is a good thing
+Do people just use the queues for that reason? 🤔 I imagine it requiring some memory for queues pre-allocation, but not
+for the operation, which is a good thing

 ## Draft 2.
 Firing events through observers after the simulation